b3tinsky/---Orange-Compiler/README.md

     - A "breadcrumb" list is added to keep track of instruction numbers to go back when calling a function
     - The function directory and the constant table are brought back to reference them throughout execution

+---

+### 📆 November 08 🕓 20:52
+- Fixed recursion
+- Fixed multiple function calls overwriting the return value
+- Added an extra quadruple to store a function return value
+- Fixed tests to accomodate new quadruple for return values

 # Reference

 ## Official Documentation